KillianLynch/local-lab-dev/23ai-new-features/new-domains/new-domains.md

-# Comprehensive Domain Exploration in Oracle Database 23ai
+# Comprehensive Data Usecase Domains Exploration in Oracle Database 23ai

 ## Introduction

-Welcome to the "Comprehensive Domain Exploration in Oracle Database 23ai" lab!
-Domains play a crucial role in ensuring data integrity and consistency within database applications.
-In this lab, we will explore domains in Oracle Database 23ai, covering single column domains, multi-column domains, and flexible domains.
-Through these examples, you will gain an understanding of how domains can be defined, applied, and used to maintain data quality.
+Welcome to the "Comprehensive Data Usecase Domains Exploration in Oracle Database 23ai" lab!
+Data Usecase Domains play a crucial role in ensuring data integrity and consistency within database applications.
+In this lab, we will explore Data Usecase Domains in Oracle Database 23ai, covering single column Data Usecase Domains, multi-column Data Usecase Domains, and flexible Data Usecase Domains.
+Through these examples, you will gain an understanding of how Data Usecase Domains can be defined, applied, and used to maintain data quality.

+Estimated Lab Time: 20 minutes

 ### Objective:
-The objective of this lab is to provide comprehensive hands-on experience with domains in Oracle Database 23ai.
-By the end of this lab, you will be proficient in defining various types of domains, applying them to tables, and leveraging domain functions for effective data management.
+The objective of this lab is to provide comprehensive hands-on experience with Data Usecase Domains in Oracle Database 23ai.
+By the end of this lab, you will be proficient in defining various types of Data Usecase Domains, applying them to tables, and leveraging domain functions for effective data management.

 ### Prerequisites:
 - Access to Oracle Database 23ai.
 - Basic understanding of SQL concepts.

-## Task 1: Understanding Domains
+## Task 1: Understanding Data Usecase Domains

 1. From the Autonomous Database home page, **click** Database action and then **click** SQL.
     ![click SQL](images/im1.png " ")

-1. **Overview of Domains:**
+2. **Overview of Data Usecase Domains:**
-   Domains serve as a way for defining properties and constraints associated with columns.
+   Data Usecase Domains serve as a way for defining properties and constraints associated with columns.
 They ensure consistency in data representation and validation throughout the application.

-2. **Types of Domains:**
+3. **Types of Data Usecase Domains:**
    - Single Column Domain: Applies constraints to a single column.
    - Multi-Column Domain: Applies constraints to multiple columns.
-   - Flexible Domain: Allows dynamic selection of domains based on specific conditions.
+   - Flexible Domain: Allows dynamic selection of Data Usecase Domains based on specific conditions.

-## Task 2: Creating and Implementing Domains
+## Task 2: Creating and Implementing Data Usecase Domains

-1. Single Column Domain Example: From the explanation above lets see what each of the tree types of domains look like.
+1. Single Column Domain Example: From the explanation above lets see what each of the tree types of Data Usecase Domains look like.
 We'll start by creating a single column domain for storing product prices.
 We will enforce a constraint to ensure that prices are positive numbers.

     ```
     <copy>